-The Public Employment Service – the so called Arbetsförmedlingen is an important authority in the Swedish welfare system, but they have lately struggled with their tasks and goals.
+The Public Employment Service – Arbetsförmedlingen is an important authority in the Swedish welfare system, but they have lately struggled with their tasks and goals.

 You may hear some unflattering stories about them and some of them may be true, but nonetheless – there are plenty of reasons for you to sign up with Arbetsförmedlingen anyway.

 - managing integration support and benefits for Newbies